sisocobacho/stackinvaders/upgrades.md

 For that we have created a function on login.js called "getUserNfts", the result of this function is assign to the window object attribute nfts.
 For obtaining this information we use "listNFTsByAccountAddress" from the api, we just need to pass the contract address and account address that we need to show nfts from.
 Then on the Player.js we are going to loop through window.nfts to show the nfts picture on the screen, this code is implemented in the "drawNfts" function.
-The nfts user informaction function "getUserNfts" is called when we are getting user information or when a nft is claimed.
+The nfts user informaction function "getUserNfts" is called when we are getting user information or when a nft is claimed, this will update the array window.nfts and the nfts will be shown.